-It is impossible to predict the exact composition of smoke produced by a residential fire or industrial fire as every accident fire is different.
-The products being burned, the temperature of the fire, and the amount of oxygen available to the fire all make a difference in the type of smoke produced.
-This is especially true when furniture, appliances, and other items made up of plastic or other chemicals is burned.
-The resulting smoke can be filled with irritants or toxins and result in serious respiratory problems or even death.
+Smoke inhalation occurs when a person breathes in smoke or the products of combustion during a fire.
+Further, the fire not only uses the surrounding oxygen in the air taking the oxygen that humans need to breathe, but through burning or combustion (the rapid breakdown of a substance by heat) creates smoke which is a mixture of heated particles and gases.
+It is typically impossible to predict the exact composition of smoke produced by a residential fire or industrial fire as every accidental fire is different.
+However, most times the smoke is toxic including plastic and many different toxic chemicals.
+The products being burned, the temperature of the fire, and the amount of oxygen available to the fire all make a difference in the type and toxicity of smoke produced.
+This is especially true when furniture, appliances, and other items made up of plastic or other chemicals burn.
+The resulting smoke often creates irritants or toxins that cause serious respiratory problems or even death.

-Combustion can also result in the formation of chemicals that cause direct injury when they contact the skin and mucous membranes.
+Smoke inhalation damages the body by simple asphyxiation (lack of oxygen), chemical irritation, chemical asphyxiation, and a combination of these.
+Combustion uses the oxygen near the fire and often leads to death when there is no oxygen for a person to breathe.
+Smoke itself even when it does not contain toxic chemicals, can take up the space that is needed for oxygen.
+Carbon dioxide also acts in this way.
+Combustion also commonly forms chemicals that cause direct injury when they contact the skin and mucous membranes.
 These substances disrupt the normal lining of the respiratory tract.
-This disruption can potentially cause swelling, airway collapse, and respiratory distress.
+This disruption causes swelling, airway collapse, and respiratory distress.
 Examples of chemical irritants found in smoke include sulfur dioxide, ammonia, hydrogen chloride, and chlorine.

 A fire also can produce compounds that do damage by interfering with the body's oxygen use at a cellular level.
 Carbon monoxide, hydrogen cyanide, and hydrogen sulfide are all examples of chemicals produced in fires that interfere with the use of oxygen by the cell during the production of energy.
 If either the delivery of oxygen or the use of oxygen is inhibited, cells will die.